abrar2030/Flowlet/README.md

 The recommended way to run Flowlet locally is using **Docker Compose**, which sets up the entire environment.

+### Prerequisites

+**Environment Configuration**
-### Prerequisites\n\n**Environment Configuration**\n\nAll sensitive configurations are managed via environment variables.
+All sensitive configurations are managed via environment variables.
 Before running the application, you must create a `.env` file in the root directory based on the provided `.env.example` and populate it with your actual secrets and credentials.
 The application will not run without these variables set.

 | Prerequisite | Version/Requirement                                 |
 | :----------- | :-------------------------------------------------- |